-- 1.-(1) These Regulations may be cited as the Waste Management Licensing (England and Wales)(Amendment and Related Provisions)(No.2) Regulations 2005. - (2) These Regulations shall come into force- - (a) for the purposes of the revocation in regulation 2, on 30th June 2005; - (b) for all other purposes, on 1st July 2005 ("the amendment date"). - (3) These Regulations extend to England and Wales but regulation 6 applies to England only.
+- 1. (1) These Regulations may be cited as the Waste Management Licensing (England and Wales) (Amendment and Related Provisions) Regulations 2005 and shall come into force on 1st July 2005. - (2) These Regulations extend to England and Wales but regulation 5 applies to England only.